orbitbot/ng-appcache/README.md

 The service offers the following API:

 ##### appcache.abortUpdate()
 Abort an ongoing appcache download.
-The function returns a ```$q``` promise, which will always resolve.
-If there is no ongoing appcache download, this function will have no effect.
+If an appcache update is ongoing and is successfully canceled, the function will return ```true```, in all other cases this function will return ```false``` and have no other effect.

 ##### appcache.checkUpdate()
 Manually check if a new application cache is available, and automatically download it if so.
 This function returns a ```$q``` promise, which will be resolved when the update is ready to be applied, or will be rejected if no update is available.